Interested in the self-help genre and psychology, I combine such knowledge with my experience of TBI Recovery and my

 Identifying the Problem

 We have all undoubtedly encountered passive-aggressive behavior at one point or another and undoubtedly will again.
-Thus, it pays off for us to know how to effectively deal with such individuals.
+Thus, it pays to know how to effectively deal with such individuals.
 Therefore, we will examine why people are passive-aggressive and how to effectively deal with them.

 First and foremost, what is passive aggression?
 According to Merriam-Webster.com, passive aggression is "displaying behavior characterized by the expression of negative feelings, resentment, and aggression in an unassertive passive way (as through procrastination and stubbornness)."

 A common reason for such hostility is envy.
 And envy is indeed an insidious emotion, as the individual does not know that they are envious.
 It is such an undesirable emotion they cannot even admit it to themselves.
 As author Robert Greene observes in Laws of Human Nature, "Of all the human emotions, none is trickier or more elusive than envy" (272).

 But how do we avoid such destruction?
 One important step, of course, is to identify the envious or the "hater."
-Perhaps she is acting overly friendly or something else sets your radar off.
+Perhaps she is acting overly friendly, or something else sets your radar off.
 Or, as author Robert Greene pointed out in an interview (by Ryan Holiday), there are micro-expressions.
 If, for instance, you are telling a passive-aggressive coworker how your car broke down, perhaps a momentary sign of enjoyment appears on their face.